dzuk-mutant/font_notes/tables/gsub.md

 ## FeatureList

-Features are what they are. `FeatureList`'s structure is very similar to `ScriptList` - List, then Record, then a Tag accompanied by the actual thing.
+`FeatureList`'s structure is very similar to `ScriptList` - List, then Record, then a Tag accompanied by the actual thing.

-Unlike ScriptList, we are actually going to use a feature, the feature being character composition/decomposition, and that feature will be pointing to a lookup table, that being a table of ligatures.
+Unlike ScriptList, I think we  are actually going to use a feature, the feature being character composition/decomposition, and that feature will be pointing to a lookup table, that being a table of ligatures.

+**I'll have to do more research to be sure about it, and also figure out what *should* be here.**

 ```
 TTX